brandonbloom/waet/doc/design-notes.md

 ### Indices & Type Uses

-Unlike WAT, wabt-clj's Sexpr syntax does not support numeric indices wherever symbolic ids are allowed.
+Unlike WAT, waet's Sexpr syntax does not support numeric indices wherever symbolic ids are allowed.
 Only funcs, locals, and mems permit referencing by index.